 Wallacea,' established in 2000 "to support activities that could

 directly contribute towards the conservation of biodiversity in

-of the Zoological Society Wallacea).
+the Wallacea region of eastern Indonesia".
 In a paper published in 2005,

 it was suggested that the main macroevolutionary patterns associated